Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Future Research Directions

-Most of the discussed works build ML functionalities on top of current WiFi features, interacting with them by tuning their parameters.
-An open challenge and a disruptive future approach would be to re-design these functionalities by explicitly embedding ML capabilities in them.
+Most of the discussed works build ML functionalities on top of current Wi-Fi features, by tuning their parameters.
+An open challenge and a disruptive future approach would be to redesign these functionalities by explicitly embedding ML capabilities in them.
 Heuristic algorithms or hard-coded rules could be replaced by ML agents able to self-configure based on gathered experience \cite{pasandi2021towards, moon2021neuro}.
-For example, in spatial reuse, the transmission power is adjusted following a set of predefined rules and this may unnecessarily limit the achievable throughput in some scenarios.
-Providing guaranteed QoS is another challenge for future WiFi networks which could benefit from being designed with built-in \ac{ML} capabilities \cite{deng2020ieee}.
+For example, providing guaranteed QoS or spatial reuse are challenges which could benefit from being designed with built-in \ac{ML} capabilities \cite{deng2020ieee}.